Compact Moduli Spaces of Marked Cubic Plane Curves: Introduction

 {Corollary \ref{cor:FromM2toRadu}} \begin{cor:FromM2toRadu} There exists an isomorphism

 where $L$ is a line bundle corresponding to a vector $\mathbf{w}$ in the GIT chamber $\{ w_1 > 1, w_2 > 1, w_1 + w_2 < 3\} \subset \Delta(\mc{C}_{2,3})$. \end{cor:FromM2toRadu}

 Next, we discuss the relation between our compactifications of marked plane cubics and the moduli space of marked elliptic curves.
 Recall that an elliptic curve is a curve of genus $1$ with a marked point \cite{Dol12}.
 If $(E,p)$ is an elliptic curve then the linear series $|3p|$ embeds $E$ in $\Pj^2$ as a cubic curve such that $p$ is an inflection point.
 For this reason, we are interested in marked cubics for which one of the marked points is specifically an inflection point.
 In Section \ref{sec:planecubicsM1n}, we construct a space $\mc{C}_{n,3}'$ which parametrizes tuples consisting of a plane cubic, $n$ marked points, and an $(n+1)^{th}$ marked inflection point.
 Forgetting the last $(n+1)^{th}$ point gives a $9:1$ cover $\mc{C}_{n,3}' \rightarrow \mc{C}_{n,3}$.
-We construct GIT quotients $\overline{M}^{git}_{1,\mathbf{w}+} := \mc{C}_{n,3}'^{ss} \sslash_L SL(3)$ and show that they compactify $M_{1,n+1}$.
+We construct GIT quotients $\overline{M}^{git}_{1,\mathbf{w}+} := \mc{C}_{n,3}' \sslash_L SL(3)$ and show that they compactify $M_{1,n+1}$.
+The use of the single slash for the quotient indicates that the stable and semi-stable loci coincide for $L$, and the GIT quotient is therefore a geometric quotient.

-{Corollary \ref{thm:M_1n}} \begin{thm:M_1n} $M_{1,n+1}$ is isomorphic to an open subset of $\mc{C}_{n,3}^{'ss} \sslash_L SL(3)$ for some $SL(3)-$linearized line bundle $L$. \end{thm:M_1n} To study the birational map from $\overline{M}_{1,n}$ to $\overline{M}^{git}_{1,\mathbf{w}+}$ is the focus of the author's ongoing work.
+{Corollary \ref{thm:M_1n}} \begin{thm:M_1n} $M_{1,n+1}$ is isomorphic to an open subset of $\mc{C}_{n,3}^{'s} \slash_L SL(3)$ for some $SL(3)-$linearized line bundle $L$. \end{thm:M_1n} To study the birational map from $\overline{M}_{1,n}$ to $\overline{M}^{git}_{1,\mathbf{w}+}$ is the focus of the author's ongoing work.